rupeshbagool/AmazonNewUserCartTest/README.md

 # AmazonNewUserCartTest

+**Note : This code is running on Windows Machine.
+			Code developed on Windows laptop as I have windows one.
+			Need a platform for MacOS and Linux, to see the meta data infomation and use that to develop a code to extend support to MacOS and Linux.

 **Before Test - Set up**
 1. Browser can be passed as parameter for running on desired browser (Chrome).